WelsonAA/Copper-Predictions/README.md

 # **Copper Price Predictions**
 ## Introduction
 This Software aims to forecast the price of Copper, given its price history.
 This Software uses a Long Short Term Memory to make the predictions.

 ## Methodology
 ### Long Short Term Memory (LSTM)
 It is a type of recurrent neural network (RNN) that is capable of learning long-term dependencies.
 This makes it well-suited for tasks such as speech recognition, machine translation, and text generation.
 RNNs are a type of neural network that can process sequential data.
 This means that they can learn to predict the next item in a sequence, given the previous items.
-However, RNNs can have a problem with long-term dependencies.
-This is because the gradient of the loss function can vanish or explode as the network goes deeper.
-This makes it difficult for the network to learn long-term dependencies.
+LSTM solves RNN main issue which is the vanishing gradient problem.
+The vanishing gradient problem is when the gradient of the loss function is calculated with respect to the weights of the neural network.
+This gradient is then used to update the weights.
+The problem is that the gradient can get very small as it is propagated backward through the network.
+This means that the weights in the network will not be updated effectively.
+This makes it difficult for the network to learn long-term dependencies in the data.
+LSTM solves this problem by using a gating mechanism.
+This mechanism can learn which data in a sequence is important to keep or throw away.
+By doing this, it can pass relevant information down the long chain of cells to make predictions.
+This LSTM is using a *tanh* function.

 ![LSTM](resources/lstm.png)
 ### 1. Data Cleaning and Preprocessing (clean.ipynb)